ianstormtaylor/slate/docs/walkthroughs/saving-and-loading-html-content.md

 If you've worked with the [`Raw`](../reference/serializers/raw.md) serializer before, the return value of the `deserialize` should look familiar!
 It's just the same raw JSON format.

-The `el` argument that the `deserialize` function receives is just a [`cheerio`](https://github.com/cheeriojs/cheerio) element object.
-And the `next` argument is a function that will deserialize any `cheerio` element(s) we pass it, which is how you recurse through each nodes children.
+The `el` argument that the `deserialize` function receives is just an element object which matches [cheerio](https://github.com/cheeriojs/cheerio) object structure.
+And the `next` argument is a function that will deserialize any element(s) we pass it, which is how you recurse through each node's children.

 Okay, that's `deserialize`, now let's define the `serialize` property of the paragraph rule as well: